thepenglab/edfEEG2024/README.md

 ### Download the edfEEG2024 script

 1. At the top of this repository, click the green ‘<> Code’ button, then click ‘Download ZIP’
-2. Extract the '.zip' to the MATLAB folder, which is found in the ‘Documents’ folder by default (e.g. ‘/Users/davidrivas/Documents/MATLAB’)
+2. Extract the 'edfEEG2024' subdirectory `/edfEEG2024/edfEEG2024/` inside the '.zip' to the MATLAB folder, which is found in the ‘Documents’ folder by default (e.g. ‘/Users/davidrivas/Documents/MATLAB’)
-3. Consider watching or starring this repository for new updates to the script
+3. Consider watching or starring this GitHub repository for new updates to the script

 ## Software guide